-Shell is the number one global lubricant supplier (Kline & Company), delivering market-leading lubricants to consumers in over 100 countries.
-Shell Lubricants brings world-class technological insights to its products, offering our customers the best lubricant solutions for their applications – from road cars and heavy-duty trucks to manufacturing machinery, construction vehicles and more.
+In Myanmar, Shell Lubricant products are distributed by Que Holdings, our partner since April 2013.
+Shell Lubricants brings world-class technological insights to its products, offering the best lubricant solutions for customers’ applications – from road cars and heavy-duty trucks to manufacturing machinery, construction vehicles and more.
 Our lubricant products work to clean and protect the engine, help to prolong equipment life, improve performance and contribute to better fuel efficiency.
-In Myanmar, Shell Lubricant products are distributed by Que Holdings, our partner since April 2013.

-Investing in communities where we operate – called social investment – is an important part of being a good neighbor.
+Investing in communities where we operate – called social investment – is an important part of being a good neighbour.
 We invest in projects that aim to benefit local communities over the long term.
 The information described here regarding social investment projects outlines campaigns and projects that have been successfully completed and/or handed over to the community to continue.
-Our social investment programme in Myanmar focuses on the following topics:
+Our social investment programmes in Myanmar have focused on the following topics:

 Access to Energy

 At Shell, we are able to use our core business skills and technical resources to play an active role in improving communities’ access to energy, particularly in countries where we work – such as Myanmar.
-Together with our NGO partner Pact, we expand electricity access to rural and coastal communities in the dry zone and Tanintharyi region by building up community governance structures, consumer finance mechanisms and providing technical support.
+Together with our NGO partner Pact, we expanded electricity access to rural and coastal communities in the dry zone and Tanintharyi region by building up community governance structures, consumer finance mechanisms and providing technical support.
 The programme provided access to sustainable energy for around 20,000 people and has improved the livelihoods of around 35,000 people since the start of the programme in 2015.
 Shell successfully exited the program in 2018.

 Community Skills & Enterprise development

 Shell has programmes in place to support and encourage the building of new businesses and generate local employment.
-In Myanmar, for example, together with our NGO partner Mercy Corps, we are implementing a market-driven agricultural development programme in Rakhine State that seeks to promote a private sector-led approach to food security.
+In Myanmar, for example, together with our partner Montrose we implemented a programme to improve the livelihoods of a rural population through increasing farmers’ incomes with improved production practices, specifically in the coconut copra and groundnuts value chains.

 Environment Protection & Water Resource Management